pravien/Database-Assignment_1/README.md

 If you don'y python installed you can use docker.

-1. Fork the repo to your computer.
+1. Clone the repo to your computer.

 2. create a file called database.txt in the repo.
+This is important!

 3. Run the following docker command :